-Analysis | The right-wing media-verse finds a powerful opponent for its straw men
+Analysis | The right-wing media-verse finds a powerful proponent for its straw men

 “My first thought is I’m not going nowhere to fight none of these wars for these politicians,” he said.
 “I’m staying at home, and when the war comes to Arkansas, I will dig my boots in the ground, and I will die for everything I love.
 And I will not retreat.
 If this country is invaded and everybody’s saying, well, we’ve got to evacuate, we got to leave, I will not.
 I will dig my boots in the Arkansas soil, and I will fight for the people that I love, for the land that I love and the way of life that I love.”

 A noble sentiment, certainly, though a tangential one.
-No one is asking Mitchell or any other American to fight in Ukraine, and there is no obvious path to doing so: the United States has not engaged any forces in Ukraine (at least overtly), and there’s certainly no call to conscript civilians to do so.
+No one is asking Mitchell or any other American to fight in Ukraine, and there is no obvious path to doing so: The United States has not engaged any forces in Ukraine (at least overtly), and there’s certainly no call to conscript civilians to do so.
 Mitchell is righteously indignant about something that has no real prospect of becoming reality.

 Mitchell continued.

 “I don’t know what’s going on to be honest, brother, I really don’t,” he said.
 “There’s so much stuff — and I don’t think nobody knows what’s going on fully.
 There’s been so much political corruption in that area.
-You got Biden and his son making a [expletive]-ton of money off of and using our tax dollars to bribe their people.
+You got Biden and his son making a … ton of money off of and using our tax dollars to bribe their people.
 That’s treasonous, in my opinion. … He shouldn’t be giving our tax dollars to that country anyway!
-We got veterans out here sleeping on the street, and you’re going to give our frickin’ tax dollars to these Ukrainians?”
+We got veterans out here sleeping on the street, and you’re going to give our … tax dollars to these Ukrainians?”

 Here it starts to coalesce.
 Mitchell’s view of Ukraine has obviously been colored by right-wing commentary about President Biden and his son Hunter.
 You’ll recall from a few years ago that Hunter Biden’s legitimately questionable role on the board of a Ukrainian energy company was spun into a broad narrative of alleged wrongdoing on the part of his father, centered on a willful misinterpretation of a U.S. government effort to fight corruption in Ukraine.
 Biden, as vice president, threatened to withhold loan guarantees if Ukraine didn’t fire a prosecutor understood to be corrupt; the prosecutor was fired — and then exacted his revenge by helping to cobble together a story about Biden trying to protect his son.
 But this is the rub: Years of rhetoric attacking Biden and Ukraine in defense of Donald Trump bubbles up in the form of an overstated anti-interventionism.